 Most tests will include a creative writing element and this is the area where parents can struggle to help their child at home as there aren’t really the books available which do the job well.
 However, this home study creative writing course will work very well in the context and it is what we recommend that you use.

 Remember that children will need some breaks and time to switch off.
 For those who have prepared for a grammar school exam and then switched into independent school tests, it is a long haul.
 We’d suggest having two weeks off after grammar school exams and starting again only once schools have gone back and children are settled in.

 Over Christmas, it’s a good idea to have break again.
 A good process is to do the bulk of work you want to before Christmas.
 Have a little break and then do a few papers (not too many) to keep things going in the final ten days or so before their test in the new year.

 Remember children who are at all stressed or worried will not do nearly as well as they could do in a test.
 It’s a parents role in these circumstances to take the pressure off not to pile it on.
-If children are worked too hard they will fail, if they feel your expectation levels (or hopes or fears) then that may be too much pressure if they don’t know that everything will be fine if they don’t get in then that’s also going to result in too much stress.
+If children are worked too hard they will fail.
+It is also important for them to understand that everything will be fine if they do not get in.
 It’s a tough message to get across as we know parents want the best for their children but frankly, hundreds of very capable children will be disappointed this year (as they are every year) because, for whatever reason, their child felt too stressed/nervous/tired on the day.